10 – Hallway Symphony

-The song “Everyday Without You,” was the third single released from their great 1975 album Fallin’ In Love.
+The song “Everyday Without You” was the third single released from their great 1975 album Fallin’ In Love.
 The album presented the group’s debut LP on Playboy Records.
-It also served at their third studio album.
-The single “Everyday Without You,” was written by Dan Hamilton.
+It also served as their third studio album.
+The single “Everyday Without You” was written by Dan Hamilton.
 The song was a top 10 hit on the Billboard R&B charts in 1976.

 # 5 – Annabella

-As we enter the second half of our top 10 Hamilton, Joe Frank & Reynolds Songs list we turn back once again to the band’s debut album simply titled Hamilton, Joe Frank & Reynolds.
-The song was written by Christian Arnold, David Martin and Geoff Morrow. ” Annabella was the second and final single released from the groups debut album.
+As we enter the second half of our top 10 Hamilton, Joe Frank & Reynolds Songs list, we turn back once again to the band’s debut album titled Hamilton, Joe Frank & Reynolds.
+The song was written by Christian Arnold, David Martin, and Geoff Morrow. ” Annabella was the second and final single released from the group’s debut album.

 # 4 – Daisy Mae